 Extra Time on Your Hands?

+Spring has arrived!
 Spend some extra time outdoors!
 With the arrival of spring, enjoy some solitude and soak up the sunshine that graces our gardens.
 Now is the perfect time to relax and unwind in the company of crisp spring air and sprouting garden friends.
-Grab a jacket, a warm cup of tea or coffee, and take a walk in your yard to plan out your summer garden.
+Grab a jacket, and a warm cup of tea or coffee, and take a walk in your yard to plan out your summer garden.
 What are your desires for your garden oasis?
 Maybe some different varieties of dahlias or begonias.
 How about some new perennials?
-Why not try a new, lesser known variety?
+Why not try a new, lesser-known variety?

 Activities for the Kids!

 Kids at home?
 Get them away from the electronics and into the fresh air.
-Involve your kids into planning the garden.
+Involve your kids in planning the garden.
 How about asking them which colours and varieties they would like to grow this year?
-Maybe designate a small garden space for them to take ownership of and watch them become little gardeners!
+Ma ybe designate a small garden space for them to take ownership of and watch them become little gardeners!

 Starting Bulbs Indoors – Dahlias